oritzio/react-native-firebase-starter/readme.md

 1. In the terminal clone the repo `git clone [repolink]`.
 2. In the terminal go to the root directory of the app.
-3. Run `npm i` to install dependencies.
+3. Run `npx expo install` to install dependencies.
-4. Run `npm start` to run the application.
+4. Run `npx expo start` to run the application.
 5. Make sure you have the Expo app installed on your phone.
 6. Scan the QR code with your phone camera or with QR scanner.
 7. That's it, the app should open the expo app and run the app on your phone.